Microsoft · AZ-204

 Beyond immediate salary impact, AZ-204 serves as a prerequisite stepping stone to the AZ-400: DevOps Engineer Expert certification and creates pathways into specialized areas including Azure AI engineering and IoT solution development.
 Microsoft's annual free renewal model means the credential stays current without additional exam fees, and pairing it with deployed GitHub portfolio projects and Microsoft Applied Skills credentials significantly strengthens a candidate's profile for senior roles and technical interviews.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 640 questions.

 Explanation